-8:15 First Bell
+- 8:15 First Bell

-8:20 Tardy Bell & School Begins
+- 8:20 Tardy Bell & School Begins

-11:10-12:15 Lunch in cafeteria
+- 11:00-12:15 Lunch in cafeteria

-2:45 Dismissal Bell
+- 2:45 Dismissal Bell

-Early Release
+Early Dismissal 1:30 pm

+- 8:15 First Bell

+- 8:20 Tardy Bell & School Begins

+- 1:30 Dismissal Bell

+- Early Dismissal 11:10 am

-8:15 First Bell
+- 8:15 First Bell

-8:20 Tardy Bell & School Begins
+- 8:20 Tardy Bell & School Begins

-11:10 Dismissal Bell
+- 11:10 Dismissal Bell

-Friday Harbor Elementary School serves over 320 elementary students in Kindergarten through 5th grade and is under the direction of San Juan Island School District (SJISD) #149.
+Friday Harbor Elementary School serves over 300 elementary students in kindergarten through 5th grade and is under the direction of San Juan Island School District (SJISD) #149.

-All of the certified teachers and classified employees at FHES have met the standard of Highly Qualified as defined by No Child Left Behind.
+All the certified teachers and classified employees at FHES have met the standard of Highly Qualified as defined by No Child Left Behind.
 Parents may request information regarding the professional qualifications of their child's teachers.
 Ongoing professional development is available for all staff members.

-FHES has a school wide Title One Program.
+FHES has a school-wide Title One Program.
 Students are identified as eligible for Title One Services through multiple measures which may include: classroom performance, progress reports, criterion reference tests, DIBELS, MAPS, and state assessments.
-The program focuses on reading fluency, comprehension and decoding skills with additional emphasis in reading in content areas.
-The program is designed for small group instruction with the flexibility to meet the students' individual needs.
+The program focuses on reading fluency, comprehension, and decoding skills with additional emphasis on reading in content areas.
+The program is designed for small group instruction with the flexibility to meet the student's individual needs.